 Enjoy a tour through time as author Loretta Hall describes crucial contributions to space travel made by scientists, engineers, and assorted adventurers in New Mexico, beginning with Robert Goddard’s arrival in Roswell in 1930.
 In subsequent decades, researchers working in our state refined rocketry and investigated potential impediments to human spaceflight, including cosmic radiation, prolonged weightlessness, acceleration and deceleration forces, confinement and isolation in a space capsule, and the ability to react appropriately to emergencies in space.
 As New Mexico approaches its centennial of supporting space exploration, its leadership in the commercialization of spaceflight at Spaceport America is a fitting continuation of this historic record.

-- The Downtown Walking Tour: For People Who Prefer to Sit – Roland Penttila (Bio)
+The Downtown Albuquerque Walking Tour: For People Who Prefer to Sit – Roland Penttila (Bio)

 Leo Crane was a Bureau of Indian Affairs official who wrote two books about his experiences in Arizona and New Mexico from 1911 to 1928.
 His “Christmas Revels” chapter in “Desert Drums” about a little-known incident in 1919 inspired me to seek additional information, leading to the discovery of the remarkable resources in the Institute for Pueblo Indian Studies at the Indian Pueblo Cultural Center.
 The attempt by state militiamen to seize cattle rustlers during the Christmas day dance almost resulted in their massacre.
 The incident was a precursor of the united Pueblos’ struggle to defeat the Bursum Bill and preserve their lands and way of life in the 1920s.